EthanHolleman/rlooper-plasmids/README.md

   for easy plotting with `ggplot2`
 - Runs on any sequence (in theory) with a correct R-loop fasta header that is located in the `resources/sequences` directory

+## Cloning this repo

+*Remember to add the submodules to the repo when cloning* or just do it after forgetting like me using this command

+`git submodule update --init`

+If this is not done then the workflow will fail to compile R-looper and will not run.